ije2c/Java-JavaFx/README.md

 #This ReadME covers the installation process of Java Fx on Eclipse 2020
 #Java Fx Installation Steps on Eclipse 2020:
 1. Download latest Eclipse version for Java developers at https://www.eclipse.org/downloads/packages/
-2. Download JavaFx Plugin from  help -> Eclipse Marketplace _> type in FX and download the e(fx) plugin and restart Eclipse
+2. Download JavaFx Plugin from Eclipse Application, go to help -> Eclipse Marketplace -> type in FX and download the e(fx) plugin and it will ask you to restart Eclipse
-3. Download latest Java FX version from https://gluonhq.com/products/javafx/
+3. Download latest Java FX download version from https://gluonhq.com/products/javafx/
 4. Extract file to whichever folder space you want
 5. Right click on eclipse board, then click on New, then click on Other, then select Java FX Project, name your empty new FX project.
 6. Go to Preferences setting on Eclipse (can be accessed by typing in Help Search Bar or Apple logo if you use a MacBook)